University Websites

 Fundraising

-Non-university fundraising may not be conducted on any University web page.
+Non-university fundraising may not be conducted on any university web page.

 Images, fonts, and other licensed materials

-All images, fonts, and other licensed materials must comply with federal laws, state laws, and University policies.
+All images, fonts, and other licensed materials must comply with federal laws, state laws, and university policies.
 Images and fonts must be original content, considered public domain, or be purchased with appropriate licensing.

 Outsourcing